 Maybe it’s because I don’t support a big club, but I look at SD Eibar and I like what I see.
 It’s small, well run, part of the community, yet still prepared to mix it with the larger clubs and bruise a few egos along the way.

 Eibar is in the west of Guipuzcoa, on the border with Vizcaya and 25 miles from Bilbao and San Sebastian.
 It used to be a player in the Spanish steel industry and was renowned for the quality of its handguns & bicycles.
-However the furnaces & the firearms have long been silent, whilst the wheels have fallen off the local bicycle trade.
+However the furnaces & the firearms have long been silent, whilst the wheels fell off the local bicycle trade many moons ago.
 At its peak in the 1970’s, Eibar had a population of nearly 40,000.
 Today that figure is nearer 27,000.